 - Hepatitis: A virus can cause liver disease, which is spread through sex or sharing personal hygiene items such as razors or toothbrushes.
 Hepatitis can be may be passed through contact with contaminated blood and most commonly through needles shared during illegal drug use.

-- It is important that both partners need to be treated for STDs to be cured.
+It is important that both partners be treated for STDs to be cured.

 - It is important for you to get tested regularly for STDs if you are sexually active, having sex with more than one partner, or if the partner is having sex with multiple individuals.